 SMS needed a better way to define and market itself.
-Messaging was unclear and communications inconsistent.
-A consensus was urgently needed to focus and integrate marketing, and ensure the corporate website aligned with its annual report.
+A consensus was needed to focus and integrate marketing, and ensure the corporate website aligned with its annual report.

 Work was required to create a new company website that would better position the business and reflect its ambitions.
-SMS needed to look and feel like a major player that was going places.
+SMS needed a new look, one that showed it was going places.

 As an inclusive and perceptive company, SMS knew that a more rounded view was needed and were open to us liaising with people across the business.

 So we held extensive interviews with individuals from diverse areas.
 We also organised a workshop with client-facing employees who shared their views and expectations for the new website.
 We took the time to talk to some key customers too.